robert-ell/tftpd/README.md

 I did not look at any docs regarding TFTP implementations, in any language, except for the single reference doc RFC1350.

+I wasn't sure exactly how much error handling and spinning on timeouts and such was expected.
+I basically ignored that part of the reference doc.

 I wish I had a more complete thing to share, but I really enjoyed this exercise anyway.
 It's been a very long time since I've had to think about these types of things, and dipping my toes in go was a (mostly) great experience.